movabletype/mt-plugin-PerformanceProfiler/README.md

 ## Included Perl module

+The following module is included.
-The following modules are included, and the license for each module follows that of itself.
+The license for the module follows that of itself.

 * [Regexp::Trie](https://metacpan.org/pod/Regexp::Trie)